abdelrahman-tarek-0/Discord-Cloud-Database/README.md

             id: '123456789', // the message id of the discord server messages
             filename: 'file1', // the file name,
             url: 'https://cdn.discordapp.com/attachments/xxx/xxx/file1' // url of the file
-            proxy_url: 'https://media.discordapp.net/attachments/xxx/xxx/file1', // proxy url of the file to use in the wep apps
+            proxy_url: 'https://media.discordapp.net/attachments/xxx/xxx/file1', // proxy url of the file to use in the web apps
             size: 123456789,
             width: 123, // the width of the image
             height: 123, // the height of the image